w3f/w3f-education/docs/Substrate/section1/intro.md

 :::

-In this first module, you will learn what Substrate (and **FRAME**) is, the context behind its existence, and the design choices that make it a unique solution in the wider web3 industry.
-This module will set the tone for the rest of the course, where you will get hands-on with Substrate and FRAME.
+In this first module, you will learn what Substrate (and **FRAME**) is, the context behind its existence, and the design choices that make it a unique solution in the wider Web3 industry.
+This module will set the tone for the rest of the course, where you will get hands-on experience with Substrate and FRAME.

 - [What is Substrate?](./what-is-substrate.md)